btimby/django-tpq/README.rst

 Trivial Postgres Queue for Django
 =================================

-This is a Django application that integrates tpq.
+This is a Django application that integrates
+`tpq <https://github.com/btimby/tpq/>`_.
 This application provides basic message queue capabilities as well as a high-level futures implementation.

 Message Queue
 -------------